lightfeed/extractor/README.md

   </p>
 </div>

-## How It Works
+## Overview

-1. **Browser Loading (New!)**: Use the new `Browser` class to load web pages with Stealth Playwright, handling JavaScript-rendered content with built-in anti-bot patches.
-Choose between local, serverless, or remote browser configurations for maximum flexibility.
+Lightfeed is a robust LLM-based web extraction library written in Typescript.
+Use natural language prompts to navigate web pages and extract structured data.
+Looking to create pipelines or databases based on web data?
+Go to [lightfeed.ai](https://lightfeed.ai) and start for free!

+### Features

+- 🤖 [**Browser Automation**](#browser-automation) - Run Playwright browsers locally, serverless in the cloud, or connect to a remote browser server.
+Avoid detection with built-in anti-bot patches and proxy configuration.

-2. **HTML to Markdown Conversion**: HTML content (either from a browser or direct HTML string) is converted to clean, LLM-friendly markdown.
-This step can optionally extract only the main content, include images, and clean URLs by removing tracking parameters.
-See [HTML to Markdown Conversion](#html-to-markdown-conversion) section for details.
-The `convertHtmlToMarkdown` function can also be used standalone.
+- 🧹 [**LLM-ready Markdown**](#html-to-markdown-conversion) - Convert HTML to LLM-ready markdown, with options to extract only main content and clean URLs by removing tracking parameters.

-3. **LLM Processing**: The markdown is sent to an LLM in JSON mode (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema or enrich existing data objects.
-You can set a maximum input token limit to control costs or avoid exceeding the model's context window, and the function will return token usage metrics for each LLM call.

-4. **JSON Sanitization**: If the LLM structured output fails or doesn't fully match your schema, a sanitization process attempts to recover and fix the data.
+- ⚡️ [**LLM Extraction**](#llm-extraction-function) - Use LLMs in JSON mode to extract structured data accordingly to input Zod schema.
+Token usage limit and tracking included.

+- 🛠️ [**JSON Recovery**](#json-recovery) - Sanitize and recover failed JSON output.
 This makes complex schema extraction much more robust, especially with deeply nested objects and arrays.
-See [JSON Sanitization](#json-sanitization) for details.

-5. **URL Validation**: All extracted URLs are validated - handling relative URLs, removing invalid ones, and repairing markdown-escaped links.
-See [URL Validation](#url-validation) section for details.
+- 🔗 [**URL Validation**](#url-validation) - Handle relative URLs, remove invalid ones, and repair markdown-escaped links.

-## Why use an LLM extractor?
-- 💡 Understands natural language criteria and context to extract the data you need, not just raw content as displayed
-- 🚀 One solution works across all websites — no need to build custom scrapers for each site
-- 🔁 Resilient to website changes, e.g., HTML structure, CSS selectors, or page layout
-- ✅ LLMs are becoming more accurate and cost-effective

 ## Installation